allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

 cold        | 1.166s | 1.094s | 0.871s

-I tried measuring app launch from some slower drive configuration – an old USB drive (having terribly low read speed of 17.1 MB/s).
+I tried measuring app launch from some slower drive configuration – an old USB drive (having terribly low sequential read speed of 17.1 MB/s).
 Disk IO was supposed to be a&nbsp;bottleneck of dyld2 loading.
-I&nbsp;faked `/Application/Calculator.app` path using `ln -s /Volumes/USB/Calculator.app` and regenerated dyld caches.
+I&nbsp;faked `/Application/Calculator.app` path using `ln -s /Volumes/USB/Calculator.app` and regenerated dyld cache.

 Next measurements looked much better.
 No difference at warm launch, but cold launch was 20% faster with dyld3 than with dyld2.
 Actually dyld3 cold launch